Types of fostering

-So what do we give you, what do you expect from us?
+So what do we give you, and what different types of fostering are there?

 You will have a trained professional FCC Social Worker as your immediate support.
 Also training for carers is available from the word go.